Visit Prague by train - the old town square

 Option 2, London to Prague using the Karlsruhe - Prague sleeper

 Another time-effective way from London to Prague.
-An overnight train with sleeping-car & couchettes links Zurich with Prague, routed via Basel, Karlsruhe & Dresden - in addition to the existing through sleeping-car from Zurich to Prague via Linz & Ceské Budejovice listed in option 5.
-From London or Paris it's fastest to pick this new sleeper up in Karlsruhe.
-It's a comfortable option, some sleepers have an en suite toilet & shower, breakfast included.
+An overnight train with sleeping-car & couchettes links Zurich with Prague via Basel, Karlsruhe & Dresden.
+From London or Paris it's fastest to pick up this sleeper in Karlsruhe (you can pick it up earlier in Basel, that's option 4).
+It's a comfortable way to go, some sleepers have an toilet & shower, breakfast included.

 London ► Prague